-Accountants can use office, quicken and other apps on the PPC.
+Accountants can use office, quicken, and other apps on the PPC.

 The.
 List.
 Goes.
 On.

 So why the constant “advice” that PPC is useless?
 Because people don’t remember (or have never experienced) how to use a computer.
 If you use a multi-thousand dollar system for entertainment only, you need something fairly recent.
-Youtube, social media, reddit, 4chan, discord, whatever other time wasting stuff is out there.
+Youtube, social media, Reddit, 4chan, discord, whatever other time-wasting stuff is out there.
 These things do not work on a PPC.
 This does not mean a PPC is useless!
 This just means PPC’s are reserved for those that remember how to do productive work on an older machine and can enjoy older forms of entertainment.

 Yes, compromises have to be made.
 No iCloud drive, no dropbox, no *insert most cloud solutions here*.
 But there are ways around that.
 Why would anyone do work on a PPC and then use an Intel machine later to upload/share that work to various cloud services?
 Productivity.
 The time saved by doing productive work on a PPC completely justifies the additional step of sharing that work from an Intel machine later.
 You’ll likely still have saved an hour or more in your day after that.
 Any documents that need to be synced to online services which are not available on my G4 are synced with other apps.
-Carbon Copy Cloner syncs documents from my G4 to my Mac Pro constantly, the Mac Pro syncs these with online services as soon as they land on it’s drive.
+Carbon Copy Cloner syncs documents from my G4 to my Mac Pro constantly, the Mac Pro syncs these with online services as soon as they land on its drive.
 You can automate these things.

 “PowerPC is dead, it has been dead” Wrong.
-PowerPC is alive and kicking and still offer significant productive value for those that know how to harness it.
+PowerPC is alive and kicking and still offers significant productive value for those that know how to harness it.
 There is more to computer usage than youtube and social media but this is a point that is difficult to drive home to most people born after the year 2000 as they mostly have no idea what a computer has historically been used for.
 I can talk about this for a hundred pages but I’ll wrap it up here.

 Want to build a website?
 Grab a PPC.
 Want to learn a new language, learn PHP, hone your writing skills…. do any of a million things!
 Grab a PPC.
-You’ll appreciate being able to do these things without the constant distractions from notifications, pings, blings, mentions, tags, messages etc. If you’re serious about being productive, 90% of people would be better off using a PPC.
+You’ll appreciate being able to do these things without the constant distractions from notifications, pings, blings, mentions, tags, messages, etc. If you’re serious about being productive, 90% of people would be better off using a PPC.